Kalimaha/simple_flask_dockerizer/README.md

 Settings to create a Docker image for a simple Flask project.

-## Build the container
+## Build Docker Container

 ```
 docker build -t simple_flask .
 ```

-The Docker file create a container starting from Ubuntu 14.04:
+The Docker file creates a container starting from Ubuntu 14.04:

 ```
 FROM ubuntu:14.04
 ```

-then install Python:
+then it installs Python:

 ```
 RUN apt-get install -y -q build-essential python-gdal python-simplejson